therossee/ThesisManagement-Group09/front-end/frontend-structure.md

 - Route `/insert-proposal/:id`: If an ID is present, the form fields for inserting a proposal are populated with the corresponding values.
 Otherwise, if no ID is provided, the insert proposal form remains blank, similar to the previous state
 - Route `/view-proposal/:id`: Displays the specific proposal to view.
 - Route `/edit-proposal/:id`: Displays the form with the specific proposal to edit.
+- Route `/start-request`: This route serves a different purpose based on the user's role:
+    - For teachers, it displays all start requests accepted by the secretary clerk.
+    - For students, it shows the start request submitted by the logged-in student, indicating the status of the request.
+    - For secretary clerks, it presents all start requests submitted by all students.
 - Route`/*`: Error page

+### Routes Folder
+- `Applications.jsx` : React conditional component that dynamically filters its content based on the role of the logged-in user.
+Depending on the user's role, the component either renders the `TeacherApplications` or `StudentApplications`.
+- `EditProposal.jsx` : specifically designed for editing a Thesis Proposal.
+This component is accessible exclusively to professors, ensuring that only authorized users with the appropriate role can utilize its functionality.
+- `Errors.jsx` :  React component for displaying different error messages based on a provided error code:
+   - `403`: Not authorized to access the page
+   - `404`: Page doesn't exist
+   - `500`: Server error
+- `Home.jsx` : React component for the home page.
+- `InsertProposal.jsx` : React conditional component that dynamically filters its content based on the role of the logged-in user.
+Specifically, it allows teachers to access the InsertThesisProposal section, while displaying an error for other roles.
+- `Proposals.jsx` : React conditional component that dynamically adjusts its content based on the role of the logged-in user.Depending on the user's role, the component either renders the `TeacherThesisProposals` or `StudentThesisProposals`.
+- `ViewProposal.jsx` : React component for view a ThesisProposal.
+This component is designed to cater to both students and teachers.
+- `VirtualClock.jsx` :  React component for virtual clock management.
+Only for tester users.
+- `Archive.jsx` : React conditional component that dynamically filters its content based on the role of the logged-in user.
+Specifically, it allows teachers to access the TeacherArchivesection, while displaying an error for other roles.
+- `StartRequest.jsx` :  React conditional component that dynamically filters its content based on the role of the logged-in user.
+Specifically, it allows teachers to access the TeacherThesisStartRequest section; it allows students to access StudentThesisStartRequest component or Secretary Clerk to enter to SecretaryStartRequest.

 ### UI Components
 - `Authentication` : Folder with three components: login button, logout button and usaAuth for the authentication provider